mingyangzhao-ncepu/Hollandite_Prediction/README.md

 ## Citation

-If you want to use the data and code in this repository, please contact the author first.
+If you want to use the data and code in this repository, please contact the authors first.
 Permission and citation requirements will be provided accordingly.

 ## Contact

-For inquiries, please contact: [Your Name] (email@example.com)
+For inquiries, please contact: Mingyang Zhao (myzhao@ncepu.edu.cn); Zhenfeng Tong (zhenfeng_tong@ncepu.edu.cn)